fletchto99/pebble-devboard/README.md

 Devboard
 ===================

-Allows Pebble devlopers to view their project's status directly from their Pebble smartwatch!
+Allows Pebble devlopers to view their projects directly from their Pebble smartwatch!